aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertpictureframe/_index.md

 url: /php-java/shapecollection/insertpictureframe/
 ---

-## insertPictureFrame(int index, int shapeType, float x, float y, float width, float height, PPImage image)  method
+## insertPictureFrame(int index, int shapeType, float x, float y, float width, float height, [../../PPImage]PPImage image)  method

  Creates a new PictureFrame and inserts it to the collection at the specified index.